Get in Touch with NAME

 Can be undertaken through the Innovative Technology Arrangement (ITA) for Virtual Financial Assets.
 Traditional FIAT currencies are to be held under custody by traditional banks, central banks, EMIs or money market funds.

 Before submitting an application, a meeting should be held with the MFSA.
-Following that the following documents are to be submitted to the MFSA:
+Following that the below listed documents are to be submitted to the MFSA:

 - Whitepaper & supplementary documentation duly signed;